 The Lit Wits Book Club meets on the 3rd Thursday of each month at 6:30 p.m.
 The Lit Wits Book Club is a small, informal group which holds lively discussions with nonjudgmental, warm, welcoming book lovers.

-Let's Get Graphic Book Club meets on the 4th Thursday of each month at 6:30 p.m.
-Comics aren't just superheroes!
-Let's Get Graphic book group will focus on all genres of this format, revisiting classics as well as discussing more recent Graphic Novel titles.
+Comics and Graphic Novels Group meets on the 4th Thursday of each month at 6:30 p.m.
+This book group will focus on all genres of this format, revisiting classics as well as discussing more recent Graphic Novel titles.

 The Saturday Book Club meets the 3rd Saturday of each month at 10 a.m.
 We read all kinds of books from fiction, non-fiction, romance, mystery, and more.
 Join us for a friendly group discussion!

 The Murfreesboro Writers Group is a group of local writers who seek to improve their work through mutual critique.
 Beginning, January 2015, they will be meeting every Wednesday at 6:00 p.m. in the 2nd floor Board Room at Linebaugh Library.
 You might hear science fiction, poetry, alternate reality, memoir, fantasy, mystery, literary fiction, or more.
 For more information, visit us on Facebook.

 To inquire about attending, please send an email to: email@example.com.

 If you are interested in facilitating a new book group, please contact Carol Ghattas at firstname.lastname@example.org.